Getting Better RV Wi-Fi Internet

 - Try streaming some video.

 Tip: If you can time-shift your internet use, an otherwise congested Wi-Fi network may give great performance at non-peak times.
-For example, a Wi-Fi network may be completely congested during prime time as everyone tries to stream Netflix, but it could be fast and usable later that night or earlier in the day.
+For example, a Wi-Fi network may be completely congested during prime time as everyone tries to stream video, but it could be fast and usable later that night or earlier in the day.

 RV Wi-Fi Internet Worthiness Video